Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 A lung transplant can provide positive results for certain people with severe COPD.
-These include:
+The benefits include:1

 - Improved lung function